Festivals & Events

 How to Get There

-The venue, the Wakamiya-jinja Shrine, is around a five-minute walk from Kasuga Taisha Honden bus terminal, where the Nara Kotsu bus from Kintetsu Nara Station stops.
+The venue, Wakamiya-jinja Shrine, is around a 5-minute walk from Kasuga Taisha Honden bus terminal, where the Nara Kotsu bus from Kintetsu Nara Station stops.

 The festival was originally created to pray away a disease epidemic.
 It later became associated with guaranteeing a good harvest.
 Because of the importance of the harvest in ancient Japan, the festival lasts for four days.
 If you can only make one day, aim for December 17, as it's the main day of the event.